ZihCode/ZihCode/README.md

 - ⚡ Fun fact:
 -  &emsp;&emsp;&emsp; Interested in Music: &nbsp; *RockNRoll*, &nbsp; *HipHop*, &nbsp; *Country*, &nbsp; *Bedroom Music*  （Please recommend some good music to satisfy my ears; it's more enjoyable for me than any fucking drug.）
--  &emsp;&emsp;&emsp; I hope to establish a better connection between creation and humanity， actually I am an idealist.&emsp; I often write some of my mood or lyrics, another is an electric guitar player.&emsp; I am very concerned and sensitive about human emotional issues.
+-  &emsp;&emsp;&emsp; I hope to establish a better connection between creation and humanity， actually being an idealist.&emsp; I often write some of my mood or lyrics, another is an electric guitar player.&emsp; I am very concerned and sensitive about human emotional issues.
 Every small emotion deserves attention and care.
 I hope you have a good state of mind every day!
--  &emsp;&emsp;&emsp; A beginner in studying DSP music algorithms, hoping to find people with similar interests to improve together, at the same time, I also hope to find some uniquely thoughtful companions to inspire me to think about different things...
+-  &emsp;&emsp;&emsp; A beginner in studying DSP music algorithms, hoping to find people with similar interests to improve together.
+I also hope to find some uniquely thoughtful companions to inspire me to think about different things...